ForestHouse2316/ForestHouse2316/README.md

 ## Activities
 - College Stu
 - gksdudaovld - Awesome mapper for conversion between Korean and English on QWERTY keyboard
-- RICA - A strong comment manager which uses neural networks 🛠️
-- Pocket Genshiner - The Genshin in your hand
 - EZ Manager - Simple utilities for devs
 - Genshin Impact Content Creator on HoYoLAB

+### Paused
+- RICA - A strong comment manager which uses neural networks 🛠️ (should be able to handle lots of skills of ML)
+- Pocket Genshiner - The Genshin in your hand (wht abt using vue.js instead of raw HTML in electron?)

 ### Ended activities
 - AELT - Auto EBS Lecture Taker
 - GADC - HoYoLAB Auto check-in program which works on the Windows OS\
 *The GADC's supports have been suspended because of development of the Pocket Genshiner.*

 ## 🌳🌲🍃
 Constructing OCI server now!
 Cya in their soon 😊